What test participant information does UserTesting collect and store as part of providing its services? Where is that information stored?

-Does UserTesting collect Personally Identified Information (PII) in providing the services to its Customers?
+Does UserTesting collect Personally Identifiable Information (PII) in providing the services to its customers?

 As our solution is not intended to collect or store any personal or sensitive information, UserTesting currently does not have any security certifications.
 Our third-party hosting service provider, AWS, is a SOC 2 and ISO 27017 certified hosting provider.

-Yes.
-Company policy requires annual independent security audits of both internal systems and the service.
+UserTesting requires an annual, independent security audit of both internal systems and the platform.
 Copies of the most recent audit reports are available upon request.

-Yes.
-All data (video files, client data and tester data) is encrypted at rest and in transit.
-Data is stored in encrypted form using 256bit AES encryption.
+All data is encrypted at rest and in transit.
+Data is stored in encrypted form using 256-bit AES encryption.
 Encryption keys are managed by AWS Key Management Services.
-All communication to and from the data center is encrypted via SSL.

 UserTesting employs firewalls to protect our internal systems.
-A VPN system that uses two-factor authentication allows access inside the firewall to employees with a need to access internal systems remotely.
+A VPN system that uses two-factor authentication allows access inside the firewall to employees who need remote access to internal systems.

 Wireless access within the site is allowed to computers that are on the domain.
 Other computers and mobile devices use an alternative access point that is outside the firewall.

-BYOD computers must meet the above company standards to be used for business purposes.
+BYOD (Bring your own device) computers must meet the above company standards to be used for business purposes.

 All internal systems are backed up to AWS and securely stored in encrypted form.

-UserTesting has an incident response plan that escalates incidents to the appropriate level of authority, fixes them quickly and follows up with a root cause analysis and work plan to prevent similar issues from occurring again.
-An Incident Response Policy is reviewed on an annual basis.
+UserTesting has an incident response plan to effectively escalate incidents to the appropriate level of authority, ensuring quick fixes that are followed up with a root cause analysis and work plan, to prevent future incidents.
+The incident response plan is reviewed annually.

-- The service is delivered by multiple servers running in AWS with load balancing and failover provisions.
+- The platform is hosted on multiple servers running at AWS with load balancing and failover provisions

-- Instances can be spun up as need when one fails.
+- Instances can be spun up as needed if one fails

 - Videos are stored in journaled S3 buckets